liamf/photon-rgb-lamp/README.md

 **SET BLUE  x**
 **SET r g b**

-These two functions set the RGB colour to a point on either of two built-in colour ranges, given a value, and a min/max range. e.g. RAMP 200 0 1000 sets the RGB colour to a colour which represents the 20% of the way between 0 and 1000
+An alternative to setting the RGB colour directly, is to use one of the built-in colour ranges to choose the colour:

 **RAMP val vMin vMax**
 **SPECTRUM val vMin vMax**

+These two functions set the RGB colour to a point on either of two built-in colour ranges, given a value, and a min/max range. e.g. RAMP 200 0 1000 sets the RGB colour to a colour which represents the 20% of the way between 0 and 1000

 ### /v1/devices/_deviceid_/pulse
 "Pulses" the currently set lamp colour from on->off and back, with a default period of 5 seconds